 But if making is elevating disability, disability is also elevating the mission and purpose of making.
 Stephanie Santoso and Kate Gage, former Obama Administration Senior Advisors on Making, are now turning their efforts to connecting makers to global social missions and community-based projects.
 Their recent Medium article, “Makers for Global Good,” highlights several such efforts including 3D printed fetoscopes and BioSand water filters.
 Yet what project serves as their article’s lead?
 A motorized bookshelf designed by an 8-year-old and the global AT-maker group TOM.

 Adafruit, an open-source maker electronics company, has even plugged AT making on their weekly YouTube show (Ask an Engineer).
 “When we started doing this Adafruit stuff,” Phil Torrone says, “we didn’t set out to do assistive technology.
 But, boy, it sure is working out.”
 Torrone advises his audience, “There’ll be people that you can potentially change their life.
 That’s a big deal.
 Not every hobby has that.”

-For Assistive Technology Act programs, this may be an exciting and game-changing moment.
+For State AT Programs, this may be an exciting and game-changing moment.
 People not ordinarily engaged with disability concerns are taking an interest in our community.
 People with disabilities are taking their place at the center of the design process as well as using new tools, software and partners to engineer their own solutions (DIYability!)
 AT making is no longer created only in isolation, driven solely by necessity.
 It’s also improving existing solutions, bridging worlds and expanding access.